Christianalamassi/First-js-project/README.md

 No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fchristianalamassi.github.io%2FFirst-js-project%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 #### JavaScript
-- some warnings were founded [Jshint validator](https://jshint.com/)
+- Some warnings were found: [Jshint validator](https://jshint.com/)

 - There are 3 functions in this file.